gtranchedone/FlickrParty/README.md

 - [x] Add support for multiple results pages
 - [x] Improve image caching by setting a limit on the cache
 - [x] Improve memory usage by responding to -didReceiveMemoryWarning and dropping all photos.
 Then reload to display content. (temporary solution)
-- [ ] Improve performance when scrolling many pages by temporarily dropping Photos that aren't being displayed (final memory usage solution)
+- [x] Improve performance when scrolling many pages by temporarily dropping Photos that aren't being displayed (final memory usage solution)
-- [ ] Add tab for photos near current location
+- [x] Add tab for photos near current location
+- [ ] Improve test coverage to make it >= 90%
 - [ ] Add tab for searching photos freely